-- 15.5 The cost of the services and advice set out in this section and additional services agreed will be apportioned and paid for in accordance with paragraph 16 - 16.
-Budgetary arrangements/ delegated funds - 16.1 The Board shall prepare a budget to cover all its expenses which will be submitted to and agreed by the Board before submission of the levy to each of the Parties by the last day of February in each year. - 16.2 Each party to this agreement shall agree to pay a contribution to the budget proportionate to its population as determined by the Department for Communities and Local Government or any successor Department of Central Government when determining the annual financial Local Government Settlement. - 17.
-Amendments to this operating agreement - 17.1 This Agreement may be amended following a resolution of two thirds of the Board and also approved by two thirds of the Parties.
+- These appointments may be terminated and/or new appointments made at any Meeting of the Board. - 14.5 The cost of the services and advice set out in this section and additional services agreed will be apportioned and paid for in accordance with paragraph 15. - 15.
+Budgetary arrangements/ delegated funds - 15.1 The Board shall prepare a budget to cover all its expenses which will be submitted to and agreed by the Board before submission of the levy to each of the Parties by the last day of February in each year. - 15.2 Each party to this levy agreement shall agree to pay a contribution to fund the budget as unanimously agreed by the Parties or, in default of agreement, proportionate to its resident population at the relevant date as estimated by the Registrar General. - 15.3 For the purposes of Clause 15.2 the relevant date is 30th June in the financial year which commenced two years previously. - 16.
+Amendments to this operating agreement - 16.1 This Agreement may be amended following a resolution of two thirds of the Board and also approved by two thirds of the Parties. - 16.2 The operation of the agreement will also be subject to annual review. - 17.
+New membership and cessation of membership - 17.1 New Parties may join the Board provided that the Executive and full council of the joining Party (ies) and of all the Parties to the agreement for the time being so resolve. - 17.2 Any of the Parties may cease to be a party to this Agreement following notice of cessation subsequent to a decision by the relevant Party/ies.
+A minimum of twelve months notice is required for any Party to leave the Board and in any event, any notice of cessation can only be effective at the end of a financial year. - 17.3 Termination of this agreement must be by agreement of all but one of the Parties who are signatories to the agreement when any such termination is proposed. - 18.
+Dispute resolution - 18.1 Any dispute between the Parties arising out of this Agreement which cannot be settled by the Head of Paid service of the Parties shall be referred to a single arbitrator to be agreed between the Parties, or, where no agreement can be reached, and having regard to the nature of the dispute, by an arbitrator nominated by the Chair of the Local Government Association and will be carried out in accordance with the provisions of the Arbitration Act 1996 as amended or modified and in force for the time being. - 19.
+Mutual indemnification - 19.1 Each of the Parties is responsible for its own personnel and property and any consequential losses arising out of this agreement, and for the personnel and property and consequential losses of each of the other Parties of any decision taken by a party to this agreement under clauses 4.2 and 14.2.

-- 17.2 The operation of the agreement will also be subject to annual review. - 18.
-New membership and cessation of membership - 18.1 New Parties may join the Board provided that the Executive and full council of the joining Party (ies) and of all the Parties to the agreement for the time being so resolve. - 18.2 Any of the Parties may cease to be a party to this Agreement following notice of cessation subsequent to a decision by the relevant Party/ies.
-A minimum of twelve months notice is required for any Party to leave the Board and in any event, any notice of cessation can only be effective at the end of a financial year. - 18.3 Termination of this agreement must be by agreement of all but one of the Parties who are signatories to the agreement when any such termination is proposed. - 19.
-Dispute resolution - 19.1 Any dispute between the Parties arising out of this Agreement which cannot be settled by the Head of Paid service of the Parties shall be referred to a single arbitrator to be agreed between the Parties, or, where no agreement can be reached, and having regard to the nature of the dispute, by an arbitrator nominated by the Chair of the Local Government Association and will be carried out in accordance with the provisions of the Arbitration Act 1996 as amended or modified and in force for the time being. - 20.
-Mutual indemnification - 20.1 Each of the Parties is responsible for its own personnel and property and any consequential losses arising out of this agreement, and for the personnel and property and consequential losses of each of the other Parties of any decision taken by a party to this agreement under clauses 4.2 and 17.2. - 20.2 Each of the Parties shall ensure that they have a sufficient policy of insurance for any work that they undertake on behalf of the Board and for a period of six years after termination of this Agreement. - 21.
-Intellectual Property - 21.1 The Board will not acquire any right, title or interest in or to the intellectual property rights of the Parties unless agreement to do so is given by the party or parties with the right. - 21.2 Any issues, challenges or claims in relation to any intellectual property rights shall be advised to each of the Parties immediately, and any intellectual property right claim shall be managed by the Parties as agreed. - 22.
-Data Protection, Freedom of Information, information sharing & confidentiality - 22.1 Subject to the specific requirements of this clause, each of the Parties shall comply with its legal requirements under data protection legislation, freedom of information and associated legislation, and the law relating to confidentiality. - 22.2 An authority will be appointed as Lead Authority for the purposes of ensuring compliance with any legal requirements relating to these issues should they arise directly in relation to the Board (as compared to information held by the Parties to this Agreement). - 22.3 The Board will abide by any Information Sharing Protocol in relation to information shared between the Parties, any third parties and the Board
+19.2 Each of the Parties shall ensure that they have a sufficient policy of insurance for any work that they undertake on behalf of the Board and for a period of six years after termination of this Agreement.